EthanWelsh/Peg-Solitaire/README.md

 Manhattan Distance
 ------------------
-For my extra credit, I implemented a manhattan distance function that calculated the manhattan distance from every peg to every other peg on the board, and then divided that score by the number of pegs on the board.
-I chose this heuristic because it favored board configurations that were more clumped together (the average distance being smaller) and punished boards that were too spread out (which might indicate a path leading to a dead end).
+For my extra credit, I implemented a manhattan distance function that calculated the manhattan distance from every peg to every other peg on the board, and then divided that score by the number of pegs on the board times two.
+I chose this heuristic because it favored board configurations that were more clumped together (the average distance being smaller) and punished boards that were too spread out or left too many isolated pegs, either of which could indicate a dead-end.
 Overall, the heuristic performed quite well!
 It was the only one of the heuristics to beat the simple DFS implementation, and performed consistently better by several factors of magnitude on every board I could find than anything else.

 One downside of this heuristic is the abysmal computational overhead.
 My manhattan distance heuristic takes O(N^4) operations, where N is the length or width of the board.
 The heuristic performed quite well on boards under 8x8, but past this point the heuristic slowed down the search considerably.

+Regarding admissability, this heuristic is actually not admissable in the traditional sense that it will never overestimate the cost of reaching the goal.
+That being said, for previously discussed reasons, this actually isn't an issue for this particular puzzle: there are no 'optimal' solutions because they all take an equal number of moves to reach.
+The fact that this heuristic isn't admissable has allowed the search to be more descerning in the boards that it picked and actually reach the goal faster than it would have using an admissble heuristic.

 Symmetry Check
 --------------